waffle-iron/docs/source/cassandra.rst

     connect.cassandra.username=cassandra
     connect.cassandra.password=cassandra

 The main difference here is the *cassandra.export.map*.
-This like the source connector but reversed is comma separated list of topic to table mappings.
-The mapping for each element in the list is separate by a colon.
+This like the source connector but reversed.
+This is comma separated list of topic to table mappings.
+The mapping for each element in the list is separate by a `:`.
 The topic is before and the table after the colon.
 In this example the routing is orders-topic to the orders\_write\_back table in Cassandra.

-Additional we must supply the topics configuration option.
+Additionally we must supply the topics configuration option for the framework.

 .. note:: All tables must be in the same keyspace.